lumeland/lume.land/docs/getting-started/your-first-page.md

 ## The page file

-After setting up Lume in your project's folder
+After setup Lume in your project's folder
 ([see installation instructions](../overview/installation.md) if you don't have it yet), create the file `index.md` and add some content in [markdown](https://en.wikipedia.org/wiki/Markdown) format, for example: